-In our model this is mainly because lessening the proportional tax amounts, in absolute terms, to distributing more revenues to cohorts receiving higher wages.
-These cohorts receiving on average a higher gross labour income are relatively older working cohorts, which are more productive in the model than the younger ones.
+the younger working cohorts.
 In line with the life-cycle theory, the saving rate of aged working cohorts is also higher than the one of younger working cohorts.
-Overall, capital supply is higher in scenario DEU TAX than in scenario DEU EXP (with the same result appying also on French data) and this stems from demographic factors.
+Overall, capital supply is higher in scenario D than in scenario C.